prasannakumar312/bashcuts/README.md

 		fi

 # To See Where Shortcuts our Loaded and may be available
-* enter "o-bcut-bashrc" in a bash terminal
+* "o-" for "Open"-- "o-sfdx" will open the file containing all aliases and supporting logic for sfdx cli shortcuts
-* To see alias' and associated functions, in bash terminal, type "o-" and then press tab to see options of each file of shortcuts
+* To see all possible aliases and associated functions, in bash terminal, type "o-" and then press tab to see options of each file of shortcuts

 # Tools used within these alias shortcuts

 * Powershell 7 (and higher) - Installation instructions by operating system: https://github.com/powershell/powershell#get-powershell
-* Python 3
-   1. Download the latest version of python here: https://www.python.org/downloads/
-     1. Be sure to select "Add to PATH" when prompted in the install/setup window
-   1. After installing we will we will need to restart our machine
-   1. Confirm successful install by opening up a terminal and typing "**python --version**"
 * GitHub CLI: https://cli.github.com/
 * CumulusCI: https://cumulusci.readthedocs.io/en/stable/
 * sfdx plugins: